5 Reasons to Consider Precision Radial Gas Bearings from New Way

 Forging a New Way Ahead in Precision Radial Bearings

-New Way has been manufacturing air bearings for the machine tool, semiconductor, and medical industries for 25 years.
+New Way has been manufacturing air bearings for the machine tool, semiconductor and wafer manufacturing, and medical industries for 25 years.
 Recognizing the need for Frictionless Motion®️ in the turbomachine industry, we developed a solution, leveraging our porous media technology we pioneered for linear usage, and placing it along the outer diameter of a curves surface.
 The result is our radial bearings and balance bearings, ideal for supporting a rotating artifact in such applications as:

 - Steam & Gas turbines

-5 Advantages of New Way’s Bently Radial Gas Bearings versus Tilt Pad Bearings
+5 Advantages of New Way’s Radial Gas Bearings versus Tilt Pad Bearings

-Tilt pad bearings are prominent in the turbo industry because of their ability to operate at high speeds without causing whirl in certain configurations.
+Tilt pad bearings are prominent in the turbomachinery industry because of their ability to operate at high speeds without causing whirl in certain configurations.
 While they are able to meet rigorous operating requirements demanded by the turbo industry, this comes at a cost in maintenance and complexity, ultimately affecting profits.
 Let’s look at five areas where New Way’s radial bearings for turbomachinery are able to overcome obstacles inherent to the tilt pad bearing design.

 1. Zero Friction

 Friction plagues engineers because of its effect on equipment life, precision, speed, and the oil /lubrication requirements it demands.
 Tilt pad bearings require oil lubrication systems to manage friction during operations.

 In addition to zero friction during operation, radial air bearings use of an external supply of gas that provides zero friction at start/stop, a known deficiency with tilt pad bearings.